This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “AGC”.

 c) Class AB

-Explanation: We called a modulation as low level, when the modulation takes place prior to the output element of the final stage of the amplifier.
+Explanation: We called a modulation as low level when the modulation takes place prior to the output element of the final stage of the amplifier at low power.
 Class A amplifiers are used for this purpose.

-9. If a receiver has poor capacity of blocking adjacent channel interference then the receiver has ________
+7. If a receiver has a poor capacity of blocking adjacent channel interference then the receiver has ________

 a) Poor selectivity